 The following courses must be completed with a grade of C or better to be counted toward undergraduate degree requirements:

-- Specific Humanities and Sciences courses (listed below)
+- Specific Humanities and Sciences requirements (listed below)

-A student who receives a grade of C- or lower in a studio course required for the major may choose to count the course as an elective.
+A student who receives a grade of C- or lower in a major requirement may be able to count the course as an elective.
 Students in this situation should consult with their advisor for details.
 In order to receive credit toward the major requirement, the student must repeat the course with a grade of C or better.
 Whether the course is repeated for a higher grade, the original grade remains on the student's transcript and will factor into that student’s term and cumulative GPAs.

-Students who receive less than a C in a repeated major requirement will need the permission of their program chair to continue in the major.
+Undergraduate students who receive less than a C in a repeated major requirement will need the permission of their program chair to continue in the major.
 Students are required to first meet with their program chair to discuss their continuation in the degree program.
 All students are also advised to make an appointment with their major advisor to determine next steps at the College.